-The correspondence principle, and t'Hooft's supposition of 'Deterministic QM' as applied to gravitons
+The correspondence principle, and 't Hooft's supposition of 'Deterministic QM' as applied to gravitons

 What to look into?
-The author suggests that the stretch out of the graviton implied by Eq (8) above may be a sign that the correspondence principle, used by string theorists and others as a way to insist that the graviton be of zero mass, may have to be amended.
-After presenting why the author states this, the author will suggest a mechanism for replacement of the correspondence principle, which the author suggests is consistent with t'Hooft's deterministic quantum mechanics.
+The author suggests that the stretch out of the graviton implied by Eq (39) above may be a sign that the correspondence principle, used by string theorists and others as a way to insist that the graviton be of zero mass, may have to be amended.
+After presenting why the author states this, the author will suggest a mechanism for replacement of the correspondence principle, which the author suggets is consistent with 't Hooft's 15 deterministic quantum mechanics.
 The final part to this paper suggest what "information: a particle like the graviton may carry.
-What can be stated about the "correspondence" principle" and its connections to gravitons?
+What can be stated about the "correspondence principle" and its connections to gravitons?
 Rothman and Boughn wrote a well considered article (2006) arguing that it is unrealistic given current detector technology to envision gravitons ever being measured.
 The author asserts that their premise seems illogical, and can only be supported old style detector technology is used.
 The author will summarize Rothman and Bohn's findings with a statement as to what he views as a weak point in their presentation which may be amendable to investigations, and to from there to lay out as to how and why the graviton may carry physical information.
-Finally, upon doing this, the author will look into what a graviton "construction" with a tiny mass may entail as to instanton-anti instantons, and its relationship to t'Hooft's deterministic quantum mechanics.
-To recap what they are suggesting, it is useful to note the formula 2. from Rothman, and Bohn, (2006) which will be reproduced here, as , where \tilde{n} is the purported numerical density of "detector particles," σ is the detector cross area, and $\widetilde{\lambda}$ is the mean "distance" a graviton would have to travel, i.e., look at the following equation, as given by Rothman and Bohn(2009)
+Finally, upon doing this, the author will look into what a graviton "construction" with a tiny mass may entail as to instanton-antiinstantons, and its relationship to 't Hooft's deterministic quantum mechanics.
+To recap what they are suggesting, it is useful to note the formula 2.1 from Rothman, and Bohn , (2006), which will be reproduced here, as , where $\widetilde{n}$ is the purported numerical density of "detector particles," $\sigma$ detector cross area, and $\widetilde{\lambda}$ is the mean "distance" a graviton would have to travel, i.e., look at the following equation, as given by Rothman and Bohn (2006) as a way to quantify scattering phenomenology needed to observe a graviton in a detector.???

-$$\widetilde{n} \cdot \sigma \cdot \widetilde{\lambda} \ge 1 \tag{9}$$
+$$\widetilde{n} \cdot \sigma \cdot \widetilde{\lambda} \ge 1 \tag{40}$$